webdriverio-community/wdio-electron-service/docs/configuration/service-configuration.md

 Calls .mockClear() on all mocked APIs before each test.
 This will clear mock history, but not reset its implementation.

 Type: `boolean`
+Default: `false`

 ### `resetMocks`:

 Calls .mockReset() on all mocked APIs before each test.
 This will clear mock history and reset its implementation to an empty function (will return undefined).

 Type: `boolean`
+Default: `false`

 ### `restoreMocks`:

 Calls .mockRestore() on all mocked APIs before each test.
 This will restore the original API function, the mock will be removed.

 Type: `boolean`
+Default: `false`

+### `useCDPBridge`:

+Whether to use the CDP (Chrome DevTools Protocol) bridge or the legacy IPC bridge for communication with the Electron main process.
+The CDP bridge is the default and recommended option.

+**Note:** The legacy IPC bridge is deprecated and will be removed in v9.0.
+It is recommended to use the CDP bridge (default behaviour) unless you have a specific need for the legacy IPC bridge.

+Type: `boolean`
+Default: `true`

 ### `cdpBridgeTimeout`:

-Timeout for any request using CdpBridge to the node debugger.
+Timeout in milliseconds for any request using CdpBridge to the node debugger.

+Type: `number`
+Default: `10000` (10 seconds)

 ### `cdpBridgeWaitInterval`:

 Interval in milliseconds to wait between attempts to connect to the node debugger.

+Type: `number`
+Default: `100`

 ### `cdpBridgeRetryCount`:

 Number of attempts to connect to the node debugger before giving up.

+Type: `number`
+Default: `3`

 ## Automatic detection of App binary